Carrie Wildes: Engineering a Profitable Photography Business

 - Continually improve.
 In manufacturing, it's called "kaizen"—Japanese for "change for the better"—and it's the philosophy behind continually assessing every process in your business to make it more productive.
 Wildes says the same applies to photography: "There is always something to improve."

 As you can see, Carrie discovered her inner artist and embraced it with a businessperson's mind for the greatest of results: consistently delivering a creative, quality product and selling it for a premium.
-In fact, she is now a SMS mentor herself, ready to help photographers who are where she was just a few short years ago.
+In fact, she is now a PPA Business Consulting mentor herself, ready to help photographers who are where she was just a few short years ago.
 She’ll be the first to tell you to believe in who you are…and never sell yourself short.